Onto-Med/top-deployment/docs/administration/administration.md

 3. Optionally, you can create a user group (e.g.: "top-managers") with roles "manage-users", "query-users", "view-realm", and "view-users".
    Assign users to this group to allow them to manage users in the TOP Framework.

-   They can log in at <http://localhost/auth/admin/top-realm/console>.
+   Authorised users can log in at <http://localhost/auth/admin/top-realm/console>.
+   As an alternative, account management can be accessed via the "Edit account" option in the top right menu of the TOP Frontend, followed by "Applications" > "Security Admin Console".

 The TOP Frontend should now display a login button in the top right corner.
 If a visitor clicks on that button they will be redirected to the Keycloak login page.